Here are some answers to frequently asked questions about multiple myeloma.

 Q: What are the symptoms of multiple myeloma?

 A: A person’s symptoms depend on how advanced the cancer is.
 Some people with early multiple myeloma have no symptoms.
 Instead, it is found during routine blood or urine tests.
 People may feel pain in their bones, often in their back or ribs.
 Some people may get broken bones since multiple myeloma causes the bones to weaken.
 Other people feel tired and weak, they may have more infections than usual, and they may lose weight or have other problems.
+Some people may develop evidence of kidney failure.
 These symptoms do not mean that a person definitely has multiple myeloma.
 Other things could be causing them.
 People should talk with their doctor if they are having any of these symptoms.

 Q: How is multiple myeloma diagnosed?

 A: The doctor asks questions about a person’s symptoms, medical history, family history, and history of exposures.
 The doctor also does a physical exam to check for signs of the cancer.
 The doctor may order many of these tests to help make the diagnosis:

 Computerized tomography (CT scan)

 Biopsy, if the tumor is in soft tissue